rscarson/rustyscript/readme.md

 let internal_value: i64 = runtime.call_function(Some(&module_handle), "getValue", json_args!())?;
 ```

+There are also `_async` and `immediate` versions of most runtime functions;
+`_async` functions return a future that resolves to the result of the operation, while
+`immediate` functions will make no attempt to wait for the event loop, making them suitable
+for using [js_value::Promise]

 Rust functions can also be registered to be called from javascript:
 ```rust
 use rustyscript::{ Runtime, Module, serde_json::Value };